percona/pxb-docs/docs/index.md

     This documentation is for the latest release: Percona XtraBackup {{release}} ([Release Notes](release-notes/8.0/{{release}}.0.md)).

-*Percona XtraBackup* is an open source hot backup utility, for *MySQL* - based servers, that keeps your database fully available during planned maintenance windows.
+Percona XtraBackup is an open source hot backup utility, for MySQL-based servers, that keeps your database fully available during planned maintenance windows.

-Whether it is a 24x7 highly loaded server or a low-transaction-volume environment, *Percona XtraBackup* is designed to make backups a seamless procedure without disrupting the performance of the server in a production environment.
-Percona XtraBackup (PXB) is a 100% open source backup solution with a [commercial support](https://www.percona.com/mysql-support/) available for organizations who want to benefit from comprehensive, responsive, and cost-flexible database support for MySQL.
+Whether it is a 24x7 highly loaded server or a low-transaction-volume Percona XtraBackup is designed to make backups seamless without disrupting the server's performance in a production environment.
+Percona XtraBackup (PXB) is a 100% open source backup solution with [commercial support](https://www.percona.com/mysql-support/) available for organizations who want to benefit from comprehensive, responsive, and cost-flexible database support for MySQL.

 ### Supported storage engines